-This course consists of twice-weekly presentations by guest lecturers, field trips to local facilities, an assistive technology faire, a film screening, and student project presentations and demonstrations.
+This online course consists of twice-weekly presentations by guest lecturers, virtual field trips to local facilities, an assistive technology faire, and student project presentations and demonstrations.

-Students pursue team-based projects (3 units) that address real problems faced by users of assistive technology in the local community.
-For students whose schedule does not permit working on a team project, individual (1 unit) projects and lecture-only options (1 unit CR/NC) are available.
+Students pursue individual-based projects (2 units) that address real problems faced by users of assistive technology in the local community.
+For students whose schedule does not permit working on a team project, a lecture-only option (1 credit unit CR/NC) is available.